nwporsch/CIS-520/README.md

 ## Project 3
 In this project we implemented virtual memory.
 The code involved adding more functionality /src/userprog/syscall.c.
 Then vm/page.c was changed to look for frames that could be freed. vm/swap.c was changed to allow swapping to actually be used in pintos.

+## Testing Projects
+For testing projects, I created a script to automate testing every 5 minutes.
+This should help when you need to run tests, but want to keep working on the project.
+[Link to CheckPintos Project](https://github.com/nwporsch/Bash-Scripts/blob/master/checkPintos)